The Four Types of Wedges in Golf

 When you're getting ready for your next shot, you have more than one type of wedge available, and each wedge is used for different purposes.

 We'll dig into specific wedge features and technical specifications below, but for our purposes in this section, you only need to know about loft—the degree of tilt a club's face has.
-More tilt means higher loft angles, which means higher shot trajectories and shorter distances.
+More tilt means higher loft angles, higher shot trajectories and shorter distances.

 The four wedges have different degrees of loft, and each corresponds to a different use.